seven5/seven5/pontificate.md

 system without the pain of a templating system.
 Tilt on, brothers!

-The author of the template above is attempting to do programming, not write HTML code---note the 'fixme' comment to remind him or herself go back later!   **Seven5**'s DSL for HTML means that code uses the best tools and practices we know of for building software.
+The author of the template above is attempting to do programming, not write HTML code &mdash; note the 'fixme' comment to remind him or herself go back later!   **Seven5**'s DSL for HTML means that code uses the best tools and practices we know of for building software.
 Put in the negative, "How can a development environment or a best practice like